The Wolfman (film): Plot

 The next morning, Aberline and the police arrest Lawrence.
 Taken back to Lambeth, Lawrence is subjected to hellish treatments, both mental and physical, overseen by Dr. Hoenneger.
 Sir John visits Lawrence, explaining that twenty-five years before, during a hunting expedition in the Hindu Kush in India, he was bitten by a boy infected with lycanthropy.
 Sir John was the werewolf who bit Lawrence and is responsible for the recent murders, including Solana and Ben.
 He made Singh lock him up every full moon night and contemplated suicide for years.
 Now insane, Sir John has come to embrace his curse and has decided to let himself loose during his transformations.
 Knowing that the moon will be full, he leaves a razor in case Lawrence contemplates suicide.

 By nightfall, Hoenneger conducts a lecture with Lawrence as a case study.
 Lawrence attempts to warn the attendees of the impending danger, but to no avail.
 Transforming once more, Lawrence kills Hoenegger and some orderlies before escaping and going on a rampage.
 The next day, Lawrence visits Gwen's antique shop for help.
 They admit their love for each other and kiss.
 Aberline waits outside Talbot Hall, arming himself and accompanying policemen with silver bullets.
 Gwen searches for Maleva hoping to cure Lawrence.
-However, Maleva says that there is no cure and that Lawrence must die.
+However, Maleva says that there is no cure and that she must kill Lawrence herself.

 Lawrence arrives at Talbot Hall, where Sir John has killed Singh and one of Aberline's men.
 He loads a gun with Singh's silver bullets and attempts to shoot Sir John.
 However, he realizes too late that Sir John had sabotaged the cartridges.
 As the two struggle, the full moon arises and the Talbots transform into werewolves.
 During their fight, they set Talbot Hall on fire.
 Lawrence eventually decapitates Sir John.
 Gwen and Aberline then arrive, and Lawrence attacks Aberline, biting him.
 Gwen picks up Aberline's pistol and flees into the nearby woods.

 Still in his werewolf form, Lawrence pursues Gwen and corners her above a gorge.
-She pleads with Lawrence, and his consciousness recognizes her.
-The police and hunters approach, distracting Lawrence long enough for Gwen to fatally shoot him with Aberline's gun.
-Lawrence reverts to human form, thanking Gwen for setting him free, and dies in her arms.
-Meanwhile, a horrified Aberline watches the full moon come into view.
+She pleads with Lawrence, and he spares her life.
+The hunting party approaches, distracting Lawrence long enough for Gwen to grant him mercy and end his life with shot in his heart from Aberline's gun.
+Lawrence reverts to human form, thanking Gwen for setting him free, and dies on her lap.
+Meanwhile, a wounded and horrified Aberline watches the full moon come into view.
+As Talbot Hall burns in the distance, the werewolf's howl is heard one last time.